jgrayson-apl/FloodSimulationTemplate/README.md

 ### Web Map Layers Configuration
 This application expects the layers to be configured and organized in the Web Map as shown below.
 If you organize and name the layers in this manner, then there is no need to modify any code.

-The only exception is the layer called 'Stanwood Mitigation' which represents a visual representation of the barriers and is optional; the absence or different name for this layer will not affect the application code.
+> NOTE: the only exception is the layer called 'Stanwood Mitigation' which represents a visual representation of the barriers and is optional; the absence or different name for this layer will not affect the application code.

 ![web map layer config](/assets/WebMapLayerConfig.png)